mightydeveloper/Deep-Compression-PyTorch/README.md

 ## Note
 Note that I didn’t apply pruning nor weight sharing nor Huffman coding  for bias values.
 Maybe it’s better if I apply those to the biases as well, I haven’t try this out yet.

+Note that this work was done when I was employed at http://nota.ai